shuozhixu/JOM_2025/README.md

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To finish this project, the [MLIP](https://mlip.skoltech.ru) package is needed.

-To install LAMMPS with MLIP, cd to any directory on OSCER, e.g., \$HOME, then
+To install LAMMPS with MLIP, use the file `MLIP.sh` in the `MTP/` directory in this GitHub repository.
+First, cd to any directory on OSCER, e.g., \$HOME, then

 	sh MLIP.sh